francisojeah/0g-serving-broker/README.md

 1. Copy and Modify Configuration File

-   Copy and modify the configuration file from the [example](config-example.yaml) to config.yaml.
+   Copy and modify the configuration file from the [provider config example](config-example-provider.yaml)/[user config example](config-example-user.yaml) to config.yaml.

+   The meaning of each setting can be found in the [config example](config-example-all.yaml).

 ## Running the Agent